 Figure 16.
 Looking south on Academy Road at Red Lion Road, March 6, 1961.
-The property at 10151 Academy Road is located at the left, under the electrical or telephone wires.
-Both streets are country roads in 1961.
+The property at 10151 Academy Road is located at the left, under the electrical or telephone wires, with the schoolhouse just out of view.
+Both streets were country roads in 1961.
 Within a few years after this photograph was taken, Academy Road was widened to a four-lane, divided thoroughfare.
 (Source: City of Philadelphia, Department of Records)